 Income management is operating in different forms across Australia.
 A person can only start on the program if they live in one of these locations.
 However, if they move away from an income management location, they may choose, or be required, to remain on the program.

-You can also print a map which includes a summary of income management in different locations.
+You can view the map with a summary of income management in each of the different locations.

 How does income management work?

 A proportion of a person’s welfare payment is income managed and directed towards meeting basic needs such as food, clothing, housing and utilities.

 Income management does not change how much a person receives, it just changes the way they receive part of their welfare payment.
 People participating in income management receive the rest of their payments in the usual way.

 People can spend their income managed funds by organising direct payments to people or businesses such as stores, landlords, or utility providers, and by using the BasicsCard.

 - Frequently Asked Questions